With all-new design and several mechanical updates, the 2017 Maruti Swift Dzire is priced between Rs 5.42 lakh – Rs 9.39 lakh.

 New Maruti Dzire 2017 Boot Space

-The safety brigade comprises of standard dual airbags, ABS with EBD & brake assist and ISOFIX child seat anchors.
-Other standard features include front seat belt with pre-tensioner and force limiter, immobilizer, seat belt warning lamps & buzzer (driver side), door ajar warning lamp & key left warning lamp & buzzer (driver side).
+The new Dzire carline gets standard dual airbags, ABS with EBD & brake assist and ISOFIX child seat anchors.
+Other standard fitments include front seat belt with pre-tensioner and force limiter, immobilizer, seat belt warning lamps & buzzer (driver side), door ajar warning lamp & key left warning lamp & buzzer (driver side).

-The V trims get additional anti-theft security system, speed sensitive door locking and night & day adjustable IRVM.
+The V variants additionally get anti-theft security system, speed sensitive door locking and night & day adjustable IRVM.

-While the Z variants pack reverse parking sensors, front fog lamps, rear defogger and pinch guard power window for driver.
+Placed a notch above V trims, the Z variants come loaded with reverse parking sensors, front fog lamps, rear defogger and pinch guard power window for driver.

 Stopping power on the carline comes from disc units at front and drum units at rear*

 Should You Buy It?

 In a bid to make the new Dzire more desirable, the company has made radical changes to the exterior.
 As much as it looks appealing visually, the car is a step up on the inside compared to the previous model.
 Sitting on the loner wheelbase, there is slight more room for rear occupants.
 Maruti has now added rear vents which were missing earlier and the overall interior quality has improved.
 While Maruti Suzuki India has tried to improve rear styling, it still appears chopped.
 In the segment, the new Dzire takes on the likes of Tata Tigor, Hyundai Xcent facelift, Volkswagen Ameo, Honda Amaze and Ford Aspire.